stridecolossus/JOVE/doc/blog/part 4 - model demo/depth.buffer.md

 ### Inverting Texture Coordinates

-For the problem of the upside-down texture coordinates we *could* simply flip the texture image or fiddle the texture coordinates in the shader - but either of these is a bit of a bodge (and inverting the image would make loading slower).
-The problem is with the way we are interpreting the coordinates in the OBJ model, therefore we add a new property to the transient OBJ model that flips the coordinates in the Y direction *once* during loading:
+For the problem of the upside-down texture coordinates we *could* simply flip the texture image or fiddle the texture coordinates in the shader - but neither of these solves the actual root problem (and inverting the image would make loading slower).

+Therefore we add a new property to the transient OBJ model that flips the coordinates in the Y direction *once* during loading:

 ```java
 public static class ObjectModel {